Gibigbig/wordpress-steam-group/README.md

 #Wordpress-steam-group
-A widget that shows important information of a community's steam group for wordpress.
+A widget that shows important information of a community's steam group for wordpress automatically.
+Simple and efficient making full use of native steam API.

 # Demo